chevron_left Health risks

 Dengue fever

-Dengue fever, also known as breakbone fever, is a viral infection caused by a mosquito bite.
+Dengue fever, also known as breakbone fever, is a viral infection caused by a virus spread by mosquito bites.
 It is currently one of the fastest spreading mosquito-borne diseases in the world.
 The virus is transmitted by the tiger mosquito, which breeds in places that hold water, like old car tyres, cans, buckets, and flower vases.
 Often these are items used in household environments.
 This mosquito is only active during the day and primarily in the morning and evening hours.

 Where does dengue occur?